Robinson Tech Ditches StorageCraft - No More Babysiting Backups

 Five years ago, Robinson wanted to move into services and bought an existing MSP.
 It also started to work with a backup tool from Zenith.
-Unhappy, Robinson moved to Datto.
-“We had some issues with them such as response time.
-We spent so much time on support calls with Datto,” he said.
+Unhappy, Robinson moved to another backup vendor but found the product unsatisfactory and the support staff too slow to respond to issues.
 So, Robinson built its own backup boxes, and ran software from StorageCraft on top.

 It was even more complex than that.
 “We had to physically build our own BDR [backup/data recovery] to do the backups.
 We also had to install and configure the software.
 There were two instances with StorageCraft where we tried to do a recovery and could not do it.
 We called StorageCraft.
 They said, ‘It’s your box, so good luck.’
 At that point, we started shopping for a better solution,” Robinson said.

 Making the Switch to Unitrends MSP